Software

 Anaconda Package Management

-If most of your software requirements revolve around scientific python packages you may want to install Conda into your home or group directory.
+If most of your software requirements revolve around scientific python packages or you require newer packages than the system python, you may want to install Conda into your home or group directory.
 Conda is an open source package and environment management system.

 Python3 MiniConda installation